Exploring the Benefits of Collaborative Divorce

 - Confidentiality: In the collaborative divorce process, negotiations between you and your spouse take place behind closed doors, rather than in public courtrooms.
 This allows for a more confidential, personal dissolution of your marriage.
 It also allows you to shield your children from the public nature of a standard divorce.

 - Control: Throughout the process, you and your spouse are given control over the resolution of your disputes.
-While outside parties may offer suggestions and advice on the resolution of specific matters, the ultimate agreement comes down to you and your partner, rather than a judge.
+While outside parties may offer suggestions and advice on the resolution of specific matters, like custody and visitation.
+The ultimate agreement comes down to you and your partner, rather than a judge.

 As a specially trained collaborative divorce attorney, I, Megan Rachel, have the knowledge and skills needed to help you make the most of the process.